-From the European STK 600 championship to a MotoGP race winner, this is the story of Danilo Petrucci
+From the European STK 600 championship to a double MotoGP race winner, this is the story of Danilo Petrucci

-Danilo Petrucci has not always been a household name in MotoGP, the factory Ducati rider has come into the class having worked his way up the worst way possible from the European championships.
+Danilo Petrucci has not always been a household name in MotoGP, the Tech3 KTM rider has come into the class having worked his way up the worst way possible from the European championships.
 Between 2007 and 2009, Petrucci rode a Yamaha R6 in the European STK600 championships taking 3 wins in 2009 and P4 overall, this was enough to secure the Italian a ride with team Pedercini in the STK1000 championship for 2010.

 The 2010 rookie season in the STK1000 championship aboard the Kawasaki was a successful one with Danilo taking six top 10 finishes with a best result of fifth place, for the 2011 season Petrucci moved to the Barni Racing Team on a Ducati, a sign of things to come.
 This was Danilo’s stand out year, the Italian took four race wins and seven podiums in a season which would crown him the vice-champion behind Davide Giugliano.